charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 ![Cartogram displaying population (variable) per country (regions of aggregation) [@carto_img]](../images/carto.png){#fig:carto width=70%}

 #### Flow maps
 A flow map illustrates movement in space and/or in time.
 The intensity of a flow is represented by the thickness of the line depicting it [@datavizz].
-Flow maps are typically used to visualize migrations of animals, but could also be applied to pollution load transfer, or groundwater recharge from a region ot another. (bpb: better in context of ES?)
+Flow maps are typically used to visualize migrations of animals, but could also be applied to pollution load transfer, or groundwater recharge from a region ot another.

 ![Minard's Napoleon's March figurative map.
 This epic example of flow map, drawn up by M. Minard in 1869, depicts the successive losses in men of the French army in the Russian campaign of 1812-1813.
 It figures multi-variate data, including 6 dimensions that are the army size, its direction, its location in (x,y) coordinates, the dates and the temperature in the lower part of the display. *"The best statisctical graphic ever drawn"* according to Edward Tufte is an example of displaying complexity with clarity.
 Its great strength reside in its capacity to encode many variables.
 This example reminds also that successful and effective visualization are very specific to the dataset and message, and its beauty resides in the fact that it is very tailored to the story to be conveyed, here: the numerous deaths of soldiers.
 The text translates to: *The numbers of men present are represented by the width of the colored zones at a scale of one millimeter for every ten thousand men; they are further written accros the zones.
 The red designates the men who enter into Russia, the black those who leave it.
 The information which has served to draw up the map has been extracted from the works of M. M. Thiers of Ségur, of Fezensac, of Chambray and the unpublished diary of Jacob, the pharmacist of the army since october 28th.
 In order to better judge with the eye the diminution of the army, I have assumed that the troops of Prince Jérôme and the Marshal Davoush who had been detached at Minsk and Mokilow and have rejoined around Orcha and Vitebsk had always marched with the army.* ](../images/Minard.png){#fig:minard}